 Selenium And Memory

-Selenium is extremely important to brain health.
-Research shows selenium could significantly boost the production of glutathione.
-Glutathione is believed to be one of the most powerful antioxidants in our body.
-Selenium may also protect the brain and boost memory and learning.
+Selenium plays a vital role in maintaining brain health.
+Research indicates that this essential mineral can significantly enhance the production of glutathione, which is recognized as one of the most powerful antioxidants in our body.
+Additionally, selenium may offer protective benefits for the brain, contributing to improved memory and learning.

 Selenium Is Associated With Higher Cognitive Function.

 A study compared 28 people with memory loss to 29 people with normal cognitive function.
-It found those with memory loss had significantly lower blood levels of selenium.
-It also observed deficient selenium intake in most of those who had memory loss (1).
+It found the people with memory loss had significantly lower blood levels of selenium (1).

 A study of 2,000 people found a significant association with lower selenium levels and lower scores on cognitive testing.
 The researchers found a consistent, dose-dependent relationship with higher selenium intake and higher cognitive functioning (2).

-A 12-week study showed selenium intake to be associated with:
+A 12-week study showed selenium supplementation to be associated with:

-1) Significantly decreased c-reactive protein (a test where higher level indicates higher inflammation in the body).
+1) Significantly decreased c-reactive protein (a marker that indicates inflammation)

-3) Significantly higher levels of glutathione compared to placebo (3).
+3) Significantly higher levels of glutathione compared to those taking placebo (3)

 Selenium Protects The Brain.

-Selenium is involved in most of the key molecular pathways relative to the progression of memory loss (4).
+Selenium is involved in most of the key molecular pathways related to memory retention and longevity (4).

 A study published in 2017 found a direct association between selenium levels and glutathione.
 It also found lower levels of selenium in patients who had memory loss compared to those who did not (5).